Dangerous Danny Davis: Mr. X; referee (1980–1986)

+Crooked referee (1986-1987)

 Starting in 1986, Davis was involved in a storyline that saw him act biased in some matches and had him involved in several controversial matches in which he was thought to favor the heel (villain) wrestlers.
 To push the idea that he was a crooked referee Davis would often make fast pinfall counts in the side of heel wrestlers and disqualified face (fan favorite) wrestlers with little or no provocation.
 WWF commentator Gorilla Monsoon accused Davis of accepting bribes, pointing to Davis' wealth as evidence as a means to make the fans dislike Davis.
 Davis involved himself in a steel cage match between face Hulk Hogan and heel Paul Orndorff.
 When both wrestlers escaped the cage at the same time, Davis declared Orndorff the winner, while referee Joey Marella stated that Hogan won.
 As a result, the match had to be restarted, and Hogan eventually won.
 By acting as a biased referee many of the fan favorite wrestlers would attack him after the matches, using the attack as a way to give them a measure of revenge on the crooked referee after "unfairly" losing the matches.
 Davis would also overreact to wrestlers putting their hands on him, disqualifying them as part of the storyline.
 Davis also feuded with the Killer Bees (a team composed of Jim Brunzell and B. Brian Blair) for a while, due to Davis disqualifying Brunzell and Blair in the matches that he refereed.